unironically/scopegraph-rags/lm_language_2/README.md

-# LM without modules - language 3
+# LM without modules - language 2
-- An implementation of language 3, allowing modules and imports.
+- An implementation of language 2, allowing modules and imports.
 - A scope graph node can only have one import edge originating from it.
-- Each `import _` creates a new scope to which the `IMP` edge to the resolved scope is added.
+- Each decl creates a new scope to which the `IMP` edge to the resolved scope, the decl is an import, is added.
 - Decl nodes are lifted up this structure to the module or global definition scope.

 ### Running:
 ```
 ./clone-and-build-ministatix                        # Build Ministatix
-./build-lm-compiler                                 # Compile and copy over the Silver generated compiler for LM 3
+./build-lm-compiler                                 # Compile and copy over the Silver generated compiler for LM 2
-java -jar lm_language3.jar inputs/letseq.lm         # Compile an example program
+java -jar lm_language2.jar inputs/letseq.lm         # Compile an example program
 ./run-ministatix out/letseq.aterm                   # Run Ministatix on the Statix aterm which the Silver compiler produces
 ```